How-To Guides

 Primary AI Tools

 Claude: Excellent for long-form content, nuanced writing, and following complex instructions.
-Larger context window helps with research synthesis.
+Anthropic's larger context window helps with research synthesis.
+For a detailed comparison, see our Claude vs ChatGPT analysis.
 ChatGPT: Good for brainstorming, quick tasks, and general writing.
-Plugins can help with research.
+OpenAI's plugins can help with research.

 Supporting Tools